A Hair Transplant Alternative that Also Benefits Hair Transplants

 1500 GRAFTS MAY SOUND LIKE A LOT, BUT IN REALITY IT COVERS A VERY SMALL AMOUNT OF SCALP WITH VERY LIMITED DENSITY.
 THE AMOUNT OF GRAFTS, EVEN IF DOUBLE THE AMOUNT, CANNOT MATCH THE HAIR THAT’S BEEN LOST.

 Some hair transplant practices claim they can harvest 4000 or more grafts, and place 50-100 grafts per square centimeter, which technically can be done.
 However, those numbers don’t mean much that all the grafts will survive.
 Transplanting this many grafts are known as “megasessions” and can result in up to 90% of grafts not surviving past the short-term.

-How TrichoStem® Hair Regeneration Can Improve Hair Transplantation
+Why TrichoStem® is a better option than Hair Transplant and How TrichoStem® Hair Regeneration Can Improve Hair Transplantation

 Improving Graft Survival